 The interior – Square footage, number of bedrooms and bathrooms, appliances, floor plan, level of maintenance, updating, renovations and many other factors are considered.

 Age of the home – The chronological and effective ages of your home come into play.
-For example, if two homes are of the same chronological age, but one has been totally updated and renovated, while the other looks its age, the valuations of the two are likely to be materially different.
+For example, consider two homes that are of the same chronological age, but only one of which shows signs of material updating.
+A professional may view their effective ages to be materially different.
 Therefore, he or she may value the one with the lower effective age higher than its chronological twin.

 Style of the home – The style of your home is important because buyers in different markets have different tastes.
-If buyers prefer ranch homes in your market and such homes are in short supply, your ranch is likely to be valued at a premium.
+If buyers prefer ranch homes in your market and such homes are in short supply, we will likely ranch is likely value your home at a premium.

 Market trends – Because a local agent knows your market, they are likely to understand better than out of area Realtors what style, size and price range of homes sell best.
 They can also advise how best to improve your home’s marketability.